msawant060/AWS-CSA/Identity Access Management/IAM Roles.md

 # Important points related to ROLES

 * You can only assosiate one IAM role with EC2 instance at this time.
 You **CAN NOT** assosiate more than one IAM role with an EC2 instance. **This limit one role per instance CAN NOT be increased**

+* You can consume an IAM role by:
+  - Calling AWS Security Token Service (STS)
+  - AssumeRole APIs (Assume Role, Assume Role with Web Indentity, Assume Role with SAML)

+* If you delte an IAM Role that is assosiated with a running EC2 instance, any application running on the instance that is using the role will be **DENIED ACCESS IMMIDIATELY**

+*